Rose Ave Bakery: A New Chapter Begins

 Looking Ahead

-While details about the opening are sparse, Nguyen shared some insights with Washington City Paper in December.
-“Our new space in Woodley Park is going to be the haven I’ve always envisioned for my team,” she said.
-“We’re planning to create a cozy outdoor space with plenty of plants and tables.
-The interior will be bathed in sunlight thanks to the floor-to-ceiling windows.
-We’re also looking forward to showcasing a stunning pastry case and enhancing our coffee program with the addition of an espresso machine.”
+Details on the opening are scarce, but Nguyen shared some tidbits with Washington City Paper in December.
+“Our new space in Woodley Park is going to be the haven I’ve always wanted for my team,” she said.
+“We hope to build a nice outdoor area with lots of plants and tables.
+Floor-to-ceiling windows will fill the interior with sunlight.
+We also can’t wait to show off a beautiful pastry case and to upgrade our coffee program with an espresso machine.”

 Leave a Comment